anchal-k007/dsa-course/README.md

 * **Custom Sort** : If you want to swap, return `false`
   * [Luv](https://www.youtube.com/watch?v=3pvZhwp0U9w)
+  * Most common method is to return the actual order you want.
+For example to sort an array in decreasing order `return num1 > num2;`

 * **Lambda Functions** : Basic syntax
   ```cpp